blegas78/chaos/docs/streamSetup.md

 ### Streamlabs Chat Box

 With large numebrs of votes chat becomes difficult to read as things scroll by quickly.
 To make chat readable for everyone, use an overlay like Streamlabs Chat Box, which has the capability to prune messages.
-HEre you can see my settings for the Chat Box to automatically remove messages with a 1, 2, or 3.
+Here you can see my settings for the Chat Box to automatically remove messages with a 1, 2, or 3.
 To ignore "1" add "regex:1" as a Custom Bad Word.
 Also I have it set to automatically remove "!" commands and any response from my bot (See_Bot).

 ![Chat Box](https://github.com/blegas78/chaos/blob/main/docs/images/streamlabs.png?raw=true)